DBerkey/IKT300_microkernel/README.md

 - `IKT300.Plugin.EventSimulator`: traffic generator plugin used for local testing.
 - `IKT300.Plugin.MetricLogger`: plugin that logs received events to disk and console.
 - `IKT300.Shared`: shared message schema, configuration types, and helpers.

-## Notes
-- Messages are newline-delimited for simplicity; production systems should use robust framing (length-prefix, TLS records, gRPC, HTTP/2, etc.).
-- Kernel monitors plugin processes and restarts them if a heartbeat timeout occurs.